baileyherms/ucr-cs100/textbook/C++/boost/data-structures.md

 		return optional<double>{};
 }
 ```
+Boost.Optional allows you to initialize your variable in the temperature function to empty, and if nothing is returned, then you know that temperature is empty.
 The main function calls `degrees()` first without initializing `deg`, then after initializing `deg` with `-1`.
 This will output: